kzish/BackEndDevTest/README.md

 # BackEndDeveloperAssesment
 1. Main API use swagger interface to test the API
-2. Run Application and navigate to /swagger to use Swagger interface
+2. Run Application and navigate to `/swagger` to use Swagger interface
-3. Begin by calling the "/BankingApi​/RequestToken" method to retrieve the oAuth Token
+3. Begin by calling the "`/BankingApi​/RequestToken`" method to retrieve the oAuth Token
-4. clientID "test_user" and clientSecret "12345"
+4. clientID "`test_user`" and clientSecret "`12345`"
 5. paste oAuth token in header by clicking "Authorise 🔓" button
 6. prefix the token with "`bearer <token>`" and paste into the Authorization prompt, you are now authenticated
-7. use "BankAPI" methods to manage bank account
+7. use "`BankAPI`" methods to manage bank account